maciejolszanski/maciejolszanski/README.md

 ## Hi there 👋

 I am a begginer Python programmer.
-I am happy to see you on my github.
+I am happy to see you on my GitHub.
 Please take a look at my profile.

 ### My projects
 Currently, I spend most of my time developing my Data Science skills.
 Here are my repos within this area: